mgugger/azure-keyvault-unlock-luks/README.md

 # Azure LUKS Unlocker with IMDS and Key Vault
-This project is a Rust-based application designed to securely unlock a LUKS-encrypted partition during the initramfs stage of boot.
+This project is a Rust-based application designed to unlock a LUKS-encrypted partition during the initramfs stage of boot.
 It retrieves the decryption password from Azure Key Vault using an Azure Managed Identity and the Instance Metadata Service (IMDS).

 ## Features
 Managed Identity Authentication: Uses the VM's managed identity to authenticate with Azure services.